Batlava Lake

 ‘As a dark satire of 1990s liberal interventionism and the blithe ignorance that in reality underlay many peacekeeping missions, Batlava Lake is a suitably coruscating and intricately constructed piece of work.’

-Lucian Robinson, TLS
+Lucian Robinson, Times Literary Supplement

 Batlava Lake is a sophisticated performance in which it can be difficult to determine where Mars-Jones himself is….
 A comedy about an Englishman abroad as well as a war novel by the back door, Batlava Lake offers an elegiac snapshot of a moment in recent history that feels much longer ago.’